Skip to main content

 • Instruction-supported CPU: SSE4_2.

 Some virtual environments mask support for advanced CPU capabilities.
-See your VM vendor documentation.
-Example: VMWare article How to Override Masks Hyper-V article How to turn off processor compatibility mode.
+For more information, see your VM vendor documentation.

-• For Docker containers, the Agent supports only the overlay2 storage driver.
-For monitoring and protecting the containers, the Agent requires the OverlayFS filesystem used by the containers to be mounted on the host’s filesystem, /var/lib/docker/overlay/<container-id>/merged, the default Docker location.
-For more information, see OverlayFS Storage Driver.
+• For Docker containers, the Agent only supports the overlay2 storage driver.
+This requires the CWS for Containers product.
+To monitor and protect the containers, the Agent requires the OverlayFS filesystem used by the containers to be mounted on the host’s filesystem at /var/lib/docker/overlay/<container-id>/merged, the default Docker location.

 • The Linux Agent is compiled with 64-bit kernel and libraries.
 It supports Intel x86_64 compatible architecture and x64 hardware.
-ARM 64-bit architecture (also known as aarch64) is supported starting with Agent version 22.1.

 The Linux Agent does not support: